mnit-rtmc/iris/docs/vehicle_detection.md

-chatter   | Unreasonably high vehicle count locked on | Occupancy at 100% for a duration determined by [lane type](#lane-type) no change | No change in occupancy for 24 hours
+chatter   | Unreasonably high vehicle count locked on | Occupancy at 100% for a duration determined by [lane type](#lane-type) no change | No change in occupancy for 24 hours occ spike | Occupancy changes more than 25%

 When one of these conditions first occurs and every hour that it persists, an event is logged in the `detector_event` database table.
 The